 Budget limits help define realistic options.
 At lower price levels, condition matters more than features.
 Higher budgets allow access to newer designs and improved safety systems.

-The best used cars for college students offer substantial value when carefully evaluated.
+Used models offer substantial value when carefully evaluated.
 Mileage, maintenance records, and prior damage affect reliability more than age alone.
 Brand reputation helps, but condition remains the deciding factor.

 A proper test drive can reveal handling, braking, or engine concerns.
 Confirming recalls and service intervals reduces surprises later.
+A pre-purchase inspection from an independent mechanic typically runs $100 to $200 and is the single highest-value expense in the process.

 Under 5,000 dollars

-At this price, expect older cars with higher mileage and plan for repairs.
-Examples include an early-2000s Honda Accord or a 2005–2007 Toyota Corolla.
-These models are simple mechanically and have parts that are easy to find, but they may need work on suspension, brakes, or tires.
+At this price, expect older vehicles with higher mileage and plan for repairs.
+Examples include an early-2000s Honda Accord or a 2005 to 2007 Toyota Corolla.
+A 2007 to 2011 Honda CR-V also lands here, often between $5,400 and $8,000 depending on condition.

 Under 10,000 dollars